MaastrichtU-IDS/get-started-with-docker/README.md

 We will then use a Docker container:

-1. 🔎 Search for [**"virtuoso docker" on Google**](https://www.google.com/search?q=virtuoso+docker) (or your favorite search engine).
+1. 🔎 Search for [**"virtuoso docker" on Google**](https://www.google.com/search?q=virtuoso+docker) (or your favourite search engine).

-2. Various image will be found.
-Here is a few advices to pick the right Docker image for a service:
+2. Different Docker images will be found.
+Here are a few bits of advice to pick the right Docker image for a service:

     * Check for a **recent image** that seems to be kept up-to-date, with an active community, or company behind if possible
     * Check the number of **Pulls** (downloads) to see how popular it is
     * You can also check how the application is installed in the `Dockerfile` (when source code available)
-    * Note that currently most existing images are available on DockerHub, but things are changing (quay.io, ghcr.io...).
+    * Note that currently, most existing images are available on DockerHub, but things are changing (quay.io, ghcr.io...).
 Thankfully, using an image from a different registry does not change anything else than the image name!

 3. 👩‍💻 Follow the instructions for the [tenforce/virtuoso](https://hub.docker.com/r/tenforce/virtuoso/) image (https://hub.docker.com/r/tenforce/virtuoso), to start the Virtuoso triplestore using the `docker run` command.
-You will just need to change the shared volume:
+You will only need to change the shared volume:

 * They defined `-v /my/path/to/the/virtuoso/db:/data`.
 Change it to the `data/virtuoso` folder in your current directory, the path on the left of the `:` is for your computer, the path on the right is where the volume is shared in the container.

-* To provide the current directory as shared volume with the docker container the variable to use is different for Windows:
+* To provide the current directory as a shared volume with the docker container the variable to use is different for Windows:

     * For Linux 🐧 and Mac 🍎